So, the 2015 county executive race should be the political brawl of the decade.

 If Frankel wins, she faces the very real possibility of working with a Republican majority in the Legislature which could block her reform proposals.
 But she stresses that, as Brighton supervisor, she often worked with her GOP counterparts in neighboring towns, and she says she believes she’d be able to find common ground with the legislators.

-click to enlarge Cheryl Dinolfo - PHOTO BY MARK CHAMBERLIN
+Cheryl Dinolfo Credit: PHOTO BY MARK CHAMBERLIN

 Dinolfo has strengths.
 County clerk is a demanding, multifaceted job which requires administrating Department of Motor Vehicles offices along with maintaining land, court, pistol permit, and naturalization paperwork and records.